-15.0.1 The Animal Welfare Approved program must be informed immediately of any changes on farm that could result in a deviation from the standards.
+15.0.1 AGW must be informed immediately of any changes on farm that could result in a deviation from the standards.

-Note: The farmer must inform the Animal Welfare Approved program if they change slaughter plant from that which is listed on their certificate - even if the change is to another plant that has been reviewed and recommended by AWA.
+Note: The farmer must inform AGW if they change slaughter plant from that which is listed on their certificate - even if the change is to another plant that has been reviewed and recommended by AWA.

-- 15.0.2 Temporary deviations will be taken into consideration when unexpected circumstances that are not under the control of the farmer arise. - 15.0.3 All other deviations from the Animal Welfare Approved standards can be cause for reconsideration of the farmer's participation or removal from the Animal Welfare Approved program and use of its seal, in conjunction with that farmer's products.
+- 15.0.2 Temporary deviations will be taken into consideration when unexpected circumstances that are not under the control of the farmer arise. - 15.0.3 All other deviations from the AWA standards can be cause for reconsideration of the farmer's participation or removal from the AWA program and use of its seal, in conjunction with that farmer's products.